 If you are a fan of trail running and spend your time looking for the best trail running shoes, it’s highly likely that you’ve seen a pair of Salomon Speedcross 5 and are weighing up whether these will be your next pair of trail shoes.
 Conversely, if you are new to the trails, you may be weighing up your options and trying to make an informed decision.
 To help you to do so, we take a look at one of the more popular trail running shoes in more detail with our Salomon Speedcross 5 review.

-The Salomon Speedcross 5 has become one of the mainstream trail running shoes, a popular choice amongst elites and seasoned trail runners.
+The Salomon Speedcross 5 has become one of the most popular trail running shoes, a popular choice amongst elites and seasoned trail runners.
 Between these particular shoes, the Hoka Speedgoat and the inov-8 Terraultra, you will see them on the feet of many a hardy ultramarathon runner.

-Cost aside, let’s take a look at what you can expect from a pair of these award winning trail shoes with our detailed Salmon Speedcross 5 review.
+Let’s take a look at what you can expect from a pair of these award winning trail shoes with our detailed Salmon Speedcross 5 review.